TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Enable-B1HostLocalAccess.md

 ## PARAMETERS

 ### -B1Host
-The name of the BloxOne Host to enable local access for
+The name of the NIOS-X Host to enable local access for

 ```yaml
 Type: String